Donation box rules could make good actors pay for bad | CBC News

 Donation box rules could make good actors pay for bad

-Operators of clothing donation bins would pay a $500 permitting fee, plus $150 per box
+Operators of clothing bins would pay a $500 permit fee and $150 per box

 It happens across Ottawa: donation boxes are plunked down on private property without permission, surrounded by garbage and left to overflow.

-But at least one charity says the new system has a major flaw.
+At least one charity says the proposed system has a major flaw.

 "I do believe that the regime that's being put forth in terms of the fees would actually be the highest in Canada," said Simon Langer, the manager of government and strategic partnerships for Diabetes Canada.